-Emma Fisher is a program manager at JFFLabs.
+Emma Fisher is a senior program manager at JFFLabs.
 She works to ensure JFFLabs continues to develop, grow, and broaden its impact.
 She also facilitates the integration of JFFLabs with broader JFF operations and ensures that Labs projects add value to JFF initiatives.

 Drawing on extensive experience in planning, implementing, and maximizing new business ventures, Emma contributes to the successful execution of JFFLabs programs, such as the Social Impact Accelerator and corporate leadership initiatives.
 She played a key role in the design and running of JFFLab’s first grand challenge, the $1 Billion Wage Gain Challenge.
 She also supports coordinated JFF/JFFLabs activities, like the Center for Apprenticeship & Work-Based Learning.

 Her skills and areas of expertise include:

 - Project management

 - Corporate social responsibility